benjaminmock/pseo-blog/README.md

 # IMPROTANT

-`.env.local` contains the `NEXT_PUBLIC_BASE_URL` which has to be adjusted for each domain / installation.
+1. `.env.local` contains the `NEXT_PUBLIC_BASE_URL` which has to be adjusted for each domain / installation.

-The remaining config can be found in src/config/index.tsx
+2. The remaining config can be found in src/config/index.tsx
+3. The port has to be adjusted in the package.json on the start script `PORT=300x`.